Prajit Kumar Das

 Heimdall - System call analysis project

 The Heimdall project focused on the analysis of system calls with a goal of classifying apps into their perceived behavior category.
-Thereby enabling detection of outlier apps that try to do more than described in Google Play Store or what was informed to the user.
+Thereby it enabled detection of outlier apps that tried to do more than described in Google Play Store or what was informed to the user.
 Read the paper hereCheck out presentation to find out more Slides also available on SlideShare

 CARLTON project name